Regulatory actions for Dec. 12, 2025

 Dec.
 12, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Peijia Medical, Ruthless Spine, Zenflow.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Atossa, BMS, Innocare, Kymera, Praxis, Sanofi, Serina.

 Briefs